kmfdm303/FrontEndExampleProject/README.md

 	color: @softBlack;
 }
 ```
 This bit of code will define a few colors that we will use throughout our stylesheet.
 This can greatly simplify things making it less likely that you will forget to add a color somewhere or get the values wrong.
-Now that we have a few less files, lets run grunt and see what the output looks like.
+Now that we have a few .less files, lets run grunt and see what the output looks like.
 ```
 grunt debug
 ```
-This should produce 2 files in the dest/css directory called border.css which has the following content:
+This should produce 2 files in the dest/css directory with the following content:
 ######dest/css/border.css
 ```css
 .slightly-rounded {